(1) Timeliness of Final Grades

 In the Foundations phase, students have almost daily formative feedback through the daily teaching and learning activities that includes a small graded component, and with examinations that generally occur every 2-4 weeks throughout a course.
 For clerkships, students receive formal mid-rotation feedback from the clerkship director or designee.
 In clerkships that are 2 weeks in length, it is expected that supervisors discuss student progress, especially if there are concerns to ensure that students have the opportunity to make necessary improvements.

-Procedure: Clerkship coordinators monitor the completion of the mid-rotation feedback forms, with reports to their respective steering committees, which are then forwarded to OME on a quarterly basis.
+Procedure: Clerkship coordinators monitor the completion of the mid-rotation feedback forms, with reports to their respective steering committees, which are then forwarded to DME on a quarterly basis.
 Any clerkship director that has not completed mid-rotation feedback during a given rotation cycle will be reported to the Associate Dean for Medical Education and that module/clerkship director’s chairperson.
-OME prepares an annual report to the Faculty Curriculum Committee (FCC) on the completion of mid-rotation feedback forms across all core clerkships.
+DME prepares an annual report to the Faculty Curriculum Committee (FCC) on the completion of mid-rotation feedback forms across all core clerkships.

 (3) Narrative Assessment Policy